visit-dav/visit/src/doc/cli_manual/functions.rst

 val : integer
-    An optional integer flag indicating whether the plot should follow thetime slider.
+    An optional integer flag indicating whether the plot should follow the time slider.
 The default behavior is for the plot to follow the time slider.

 return type : CLI_return_t
     The function returns 1 on success and 0 on failure.